reduxjs/redux/docs/tutorials/essentials/part-2-app-structure.md

 This makes it easier to trace what part of the code dispatched a specific action.

-You can also use [Replay.io](https://replay.io) to make recordings of an app and use its built-in React and Redux DevTools support to investigate the application's behavior.

 ## Application Contents

 Now that you know what the app does, let's look at how it works.